The Most Fun Bars In NYC Right Now guide image

 Call them what you want.
 Happening.
 Cool.
 Busy.
 Lit.
 These are the most fun bars in NYC right now.

 Sometimes you want a pint and, really, any place will do—like one that only plays muzak over the speakers or reruns of Westminster dog shows on a TV in the corner.
 But other times, you want to drink at a spot with games to play, people to watch, and dancing to do.
-Head to one of these NYC bars whenever you’re looking for an exceptionally good time.
+If you're looking for bars with exceptionally good drinks, check out our guide to the city's best cocktail bars.
+But if you're looking for an exceptionally good time, head to one of these NYC bars.

 THE SPOTS